-When my baby was first born, we kept a whiteboard in the living room to note naps, feedings, and pumping times for the next 12 hours.
-Aside from helping us keep track, it had an additional benefit: The timeline discouraged some well-meaning, but misinformed, advice.
+For example, we reduced stress when we were new parents by keeping a detailed schedule.
+When my baby was born, we kept a whiteboard in the living room to note naps, feedings, and pumping times for the next 12 hours.
+Aside from helping us keep track, it had an additional benefit: The timeline discouraged some well-meaning, but misinformed advice.

 “If you slept when the baby slept, you’d never have a chance to eat or shower!” one relative exclaimed after glancing over the schedule for the day.

 As much as you might love to watch over your newborn every second, it’s simply not possible.
 Everyone needs to sleep!
 Set up a secure sleeping environment so you and your new baby can rest easy.
-A safe crib mattress is:
+A safe, healthy crib mattress is:

 - Breathable: When your baby is able to roll back and forth from tummy to back, you don’t need to creep in and move them if they roll in their sleep.
 While it’s recommended for babies to sleep on their backs, rollovers will inevitably occur.
 Instead of worrying about if and when this happens, having a fully breathable crib mattress allows you to rest assured since air flows freely for optimal breathability, no matter what sleeping position your baby prefers.
 Additionally, greater breathability helps little ones avoid overheating.

 - Healthy: Researchers from the National Science Foundation found that some foam-based mattresses may release chemical off-gassing while your baby sleeps.
 Play it safe and protect your baby from potentially harmful chemicals by shopping for a mattress certified for the lowest level of VOCs and other chemical emissions.
 Look for the Greenguard Gold seal for products that emit the lowest possible VOCs and help to improve your indoor air quality.